96boards/documentation/consumer/hikey/hikey960/installation/board-recovery.md

 ### Flash the recovery binaries

 Make sure the modem interface is in the right ttyUSB as previously suggested.
-In this example, use ttyUSB1:
+In this example, `ttyUSB0` is used:

 ```
-$ sudo ./hikey_idt -c config -p /dev/ttyUSB1
+$ sudo ./hikey_idt -c config -p /dev/ttyUSB0
 ```

 You should be able to see the following output after executing the tool:

 ```
 Config name: config
-Port name: /dev/ttyUSB1
+Port name: /dev/ttyUSB0
 0: Image: sec_usb_xloader.img Downalod Address: 0x20000
 1: Image: sec_uce_boot.img Downalod Address: 0x6a908000
 2: Image: l-loader.bin Downalod Address: 0x1ac00000